 “Budget Overrun” shall have the meaning set forth in Section 8.8.

-“Capacity Bonus” means, for any Applicable Period, an amount equal to (i) thirty percent (30%) times (ii) $_________ times (iii) the number of whole one-half (.5) increments by which (a) the Actual Capacity for such Applicable Period exceeds (b) the sum of the Capacity Target plus one-half (.5) for such Applicable Period.
+“Capacity Bonus” means, for any Applicable Period, an amount equal to (i) thirty percent (30%) times (ii) $40 times (iii) the number of hours Dispatched by the Owner for such Applicable Period times (iv) the number of whole one-half (.5) increments by which (a) the Actual Capacity for such Applicable Period exceeds (b) the sum of the Capacity Target plus one (1.0) for such Applicable Period.

-“Capacity Damages” means, for any Applicable Period, an amount equal to (i) seventy percent (70%) times (ii) $_________ times (iii) the number of whole one-half (.5) increments by which (a) the difference of the Capacity Target minus one-half (.5) for such Applicable Period exceeds (b) the Actual Capacity for such Applicable Period.
+“Capacity Damages” means, for any Applicable Period, an amount equal to (i) seventy percent (70%) times (ii) $40 times (iii) the number of hours Dispatched by the Owner for such Applicable Period times (iv) the number of whole one-half (.5) increments by which (a) the difference of the Capacity Target minus one (1.0) for such Applicable Period exceeds (b) the Actual Capacity for such Applicable Period.

 “Capacity Target” means, for the applicable period set forth in the following table, the Capacity Target for such period: